godofredoninja/simply/README.md

 Hello, I created this theme for Ghost inspired by [Medium](https://medium.com/).
 It is available for free so you can use on your site.
 It is strictly forbidden commercial use.
 If you have any suggestions to improve the theme,  you can send me tweet to [@GodoFredoNinja](https://goo.gl/y3aivK)

-#### 😃 To continue updating the theme with many improvements, I hope a collaboration of ❤ heart through [Paypal](https://goo.gl/pE8aEC)
+## ❤ Please.
+Help me with a small donation on [Paypal](https://goo.gl/pE8aEC).
+For to be motivated and updated the theme with many improvements.
 [![](./donate.gif)](https://goo.gl/pE8aEC)

----

-> ⚠️ *Use this theme for ghost under your own responsibility.
-Because I am not responsible if [Medium](https://medium.com/) makes you a claim for copyright on the design.*

 ![](./screenshot.png)

 ## Demo
-You can see a demo in my [blog](http://bit.ly/GodoFredoNinja-blog).
+You can see a demo in my [blog](https://goo.gl/V7moIY).

 ## Featured
 - Responsive layout